 With Spurgeon's congregations growing ever larger, the Metropolitan Tabernacle was built in 1859 at the Elephant and Castle.
 It could seat over 4,000, but frequently 6,000 crowded in, many happy to stand.
 The building burned down in 1898, when Spurgeon's son was pastor, and was again severely damaged in World War II.
 On each occasion it was rebuilt, retaining the original portico with its six classical columns.
 The ministry continues today, with the impressive frontage of the church looking out onto the busy road and multi-coloured shopping centre.

 At the junction of Westminster Bridge Road and Kennington Road is Christ Church and Upton Chapel, now serving a new congregation.
 As the foundation stone tells us, it was built in 1876 to replace the Surrey Chapel, which stood nearby (not to be confused with Surrey Gardens Music Hall).
 The Surrey Chapel was built for the ministry of Rowland Hill (1744-1833), a robust Calvinist and outstanding preacher.
-It opened in 1783 and eventually closed in 1881 and a boxing arena was built on the site.
+It opened in 1783 and eventually closed in 1881.
 The chapel maintained Sunday Schools for over 3,000 children and was noted for its interest in overseas missions.
 Hill was an early supporter of the London Missionary Society and on the same day in September 1816, two of its greatest pioneers were commissioned.
 These were Robert Moffat (1795-1883) and John Williams (1796-1839).
 Moffat opened up work in southern Africa, where he was later joined by his future son-in-law David Livingstone.

 John Wesley and George Whitefield used Kennington Common, where prostitutes and pickpockets plied their trade, as one of their regular preaching arenas.
 London's teeming masses assembled here to witness hangings or engage in dubious forms of entertainment.
 When Whitefield preached, it has been soberly reckoned that the crowds were the largest ever reached by the unaided human voice.

-Today Kennington Park seems peaceful enough.
-When we visited, children played football, while adults walked their dogs, sunbathed, played tennis or admired the rose beds.
-The only sign of its former notoriety was a police notice requesting witnesses to a robbery.
+Today Kennington Park seems peaceful enough, with rose beds and tennis courts, while visitors sunbathe or walk their dogs.
 In the eighteenth century it was the meeting place for those intent on vicious games or drunken brawls, where mobs assembled ready for acts of crime or violence.
 Those called to preach the Good News to sinners reckoned it was as good a place as any to start.

 176 Kennington Park Road (SE11 4BU), immediately opposite the north end of the park, appears to be a shop front projecting onto the street from an older three-storey house behind, but is now a private home or office, with the door and windows framed by fluted columns.
 In 1849 this was Filmer's Pawnshop, where the young William Booth (1829-1912) worked when he first came to London from Nottingham.
 Booth's experience of the pawnbroker's trade gave him an insight into the plight of the poor and set him on his lifelong crusade against poverty.